In the wake of the Ukraine invasion, Russia’s cyberattacks could go global

 In the past years of tensions with its neighbor, Russia has used Ukraine as a proving ground for some of its techniques.
 In 2015 and 2016, it crossed a line by knocking out power to many residents during the dead of winter.
 And in 2017, it unleashed one of the most costly cyber attacks in history, NotPetya, with fake ransomware that wiped data and programs from machines in Ukraine and elsewhere, causing billions of dollars in losses.

-The swift spread of NotPetya beyond Ukraine’s borders underscores concerns about the potential global impact what may initially appear to be a targeted attack, according to Warner.
+The swift spread of NotPetya beyond Ukraine’s borders underscores concerns about the potential global impact of what may initially appear to be a targeted attack, according to Warner.

 “That kind of unbridled attack against Ukraine ...
 I am still worried, that if it takes place it won’t respect geographic boundaries,” he said.